Directed Study and Non-scheduled Courses

-- A Directed Study course may be for not more than four semester hours of credit per academic semester, with no more than six credits of Directed Studies taken in any semester.
+- An individual Directed Study course may be for no more than 4 semester hours of credit per academic semester.
+Students enrolled in more than one Directed Study course may take no more than six credits in any semester.
 A study may be further limited to the maximum number of credits listed in the University catalog.

-- The student should apply through the program in which he or she is doing the study.
+- The student should consult their advisor before requesting a Directed study, and then apply through the program in which they are doing the study.

-- Permission to engage in a Directed Study for credit must be approved by the student's program advisor, the faculty member supervising the study and the school director of the major program.
-The Directed Study form must be submitted to the Office of the Registrar at the time of enrollment and requires the signatures of the student, the supervising faculty member and the school director/department chair.
-A rationale for course credit form should be completed and filed in the academic program office.
-Forms are available only through the school in which the study is supervised.
+- The Directed Study request must be approved by the faculty member supervising the study, and the school director/department chair of the major program.
+After collaborating with the student, the faculty member should submit the Directed Study form to the Office of the Registrar at the time of enrollment.
+Any additional rationale or course credit forms required by the school in which the study is supervised should be completed and filed in the academic program office.

 - When to Register

 - Add/Drop/Withdrawal/Audit Classes